fadushin/esp8266/micropython/daemons/README.md

 You may of course specify a root path other than `/www` through the `http_file_handler.Handler` constructor, but the directory must exist, or an error will occur at the time of construction.

 > Warning: If you specify the micropython file system root path (`/`) in the HTTP file handler constructor, you may expose sensitive security information, such as the Webrepl password, through the HTTP interface.
 This behavior is strongly discouraged.

+You may optionally specify the `block_size` as a parameter to the `http_file_handler.Handler` constructor.
+This integer value (default: 1024) determines the size of the buffer to use when streaming a file back to the client.
+Larger chunk sizes require more memory and may run into issues with memory.
+Smaller chunk sizes may result in degradation in performance.

 This handler only supports HTTP GET requests.
 Any other HTTP request verb will be rejected.